 The 19th amendment:

 The 19th amendment is about the right for any citizen of the United States to vote, regardless of their biological sex.
-Essentially, the moment women were given the right to vote in the United States.
+Essentially, this was the moment women joined male citizens and were given the right to vote in the United States.

 The 20th amendment:

 The 20th amendment is the decision that all Presidential terms, and those of Vice Presidents, will end at noon (12:00) on the twentieth of January.
 In addition to this, it was decided that the date of the start of a term in the Senate would move to January 3rd.